Wang Li (linguist)

-Wang Li (王力; 10 August 1900 – 3 May 1986), courtesy name Wang Liaoyi (王了一) and birth name Wang Xiangying (王祥瑛), was a Chinese linguist, educator, translator and poet, described as the founder of Chinese linguistics.
+Wang Li (王力 (Wáng Lì); 10 August 1900 – 3 May 1986), courtesy name Wang Liaoyi (王了一) and birth name Wang Xiangying (王祥瑛), was a Chinese linguist, educator, translator and poet, described as the founder of Chinese linguistics.
 His work expands a wide range in Chinese linguistics, including phonology, grammar and lexicography, historical linguistics and dialectal studies.
 He was also the founder of the first Chinese Linguistics Department at Tsinghua University.
 He brought the western modern linguistic methodologies back to China and strove for the modernization and reformation of Chinese grammar throughout his whole life.
 His most famous books include Zhongguo Yinyunxue 中国音韵学 (Chinese Phonology), Zhongguo Wenfa Chutan 中国文法初探 (An Exploratory Study of Chinese Grammar), and Wang Li Guhanyu Zidian 王力古汉语字典 (Wang Li's Character Dictionary of Ancient Chinese).

 Early life

 Early education

 Wang Li was born to a poor family in Bobai County, Guangxi, China.
 He first discovered his interest in literature and novels at the age of seven, inspired by one of the four Great Classical Chinese novels Romance of the Three Kingdoms.
 However, after he graduated from primary school at the age of 14, his family could no longer support his education.
 As a result, Wang started to educate himself by reading a large number of books.
 At the age of seventeen, Wang Li also began to tutor his little brother Xiangrui while the family stilled struggled under poverty and could not provide the money for Xiangrui to go to primary school.
 Wang Li's talent as a tutor brought him several other young children from the county to study with him.
 Gradually, Wang built a private school at his house.
 Wang did not adopt the general teaching style employed by other private schools at the time, which emphasized memorization of text over comprehension.
 Instead, Wang provided explicit explanation of each text by thoroughly analyzing the syntactic and semantic components of the texts.
 At the age of 21, Wang was invited to one of his students' house for dinner.
 He accidentally found fourteen boxes of books, ranging from history to astronomy to medicine, accompanied by the authors' footnotes and literature reviews of various works.
 Wang asked the host of the family whether he could borrow them and the host kindly lent them to him.
 Later in his life, Wang considered the discovery of the fourteen boxes of books one turning point of his life.

 In the same year, Wang was hired by a local school to teach primary school students Chinese.
 Three years later, he was funded by his colleagues and the Principal of the school to further pursue his studies in Shanghai.